 - Get outside.
 Including the outdoors as part of your living space can instantly enlarge your perspective on living in a small house.
 Try to get outside as much as possible.
 Even if you lack a yard, your family can take walks together for a change of scenery.

-- Invest in noise-cancelling headphones.
+- Invest in noise-canceling headphones.
 Seriously, they are a life-saver.
-When you have a husband who likes to watch movies at theater-like levels while you are trying to compose a blog post on the computer just ten feet away, having noise-cancelling headphones will save a life.
+When you have a husband who likes to watch movies at theater-like levels while you are trying to compose a blog post on the computer just ten feet away, having noise-canceling headphones will save a life.
 His life.

 Make a list of pros and cons.
 If the number of your “pros” is greater than your “cons” it may be time to move your family into a small house.